Bar Harbor, Maine: History

 By 1880, there were 30 hotels, including the Mira Monte Inn, a historic landmark that survived a massive fire in 1947.
 Tourists were arriving by train and ferry to the Gilded Age resort that would rival Newport, Rhode Island.
 The rich and famous tried to outdo each other with entertaining and estates, often hiring landscape gardener and landscape architect Beatrix Farrand, a resident at local Reef Point Estate, to design their gardens.
 A glimpse of their lifestyles was available from the Shore Path, a coastal path skirting waterfront lawns.
 Yachting, garden parties at the Pot & Kettle Club, and carriage rides up Cadillac Mountain were popular diversions.
 Others enjoyed horse-racing at Robin Hood Park-Morrell Park.
 US President William Howard Taft played golf in 1910 at the Kebo Valley Golf Club.
 He was the last sitting president to visit the town until Barack Obama in July 2010.

 On March 3, 1918, Eden was renamed Bar Harbor, after the sand bar, visible at low tide, which leads across to Bar Island and forms the rear of the harbor.
 The name would become synonymous with elite wealth.
 It was the birthplace of vice-president Nelson Rockefeller.

 The four-masted schooner Margaret Todd.
 Bald Porcupine Island is beyond the pier and the Bar Harbor Inn is to the right.

 Bar Harbor was also used for naval practices during World War II.
-More specifically, Bald Porcupine Island (one of the five Porcupine Islands) was used to fire live torpedoes.
-In October 1944, the submarine USS Piper fired 12 live torpedoes at the island.
+More specifically, Bald Porcupine Island (one of the five Porcupine Islands) was used to as a target for live torpedoes.
+In October 1944, the submarine fired 12 live torpedoes at the island.
 Of those fired, one failed to explode on the first attempt but was later detonated by the twelfth torpedo.
 In 1996, the U.S. Army Corps of Engineers surveyed all 30 acres of Bald Porcupine Island for unexploded ordnance.
 Nine were found.

 Many influential people have called Bar Harbor home for at least part of the year.
 John D. Rockefeller Jr., son of John D. Rockefeller of Standard Oil Co., donated about one-third of the land in Acadia National Park and built the carriage roads that are used for hiking and biking.
 J. P. Morgan owned a house that is adjacent to the town.
-Cornelius Vanderbilt built cottages in Bar Harbor, while the Astor family owned hotels and cottages in Bar Harbor and the surrounding areas.
+Cornelius Vanderbilt built "cottages" in Bar Harbor, while the Astor family owned hotels and cottages in Bar Harbor and the surrounding areas.
 Roxanne Quimby, co-founder and CEO of Burt's Bees, has a home near Bar Harbor.
 Martha Stewart owns property in nearby Seal Harbor and frequents Bar Harbor.